-Property is separated from a ravine by a road with traffic counts greater than 5,000.
-The separation by the road may also include parks, green spaces and walking trails.
+Property is separated from a ravine by one or more roads with traffic counts greater than 5,000,.The separation by the road may also include parks, green spaces and walking trails.

 River valley influence

 A property is in close proximity to or within the boundaries of the North Saskatchewan River Valley (land included in the City of Edmonton's North Saskatchewan River Valley and Ravine System Protection Overlay).